luismaia/redmine_email_fetcher/README.md

  * Adds a task which allows the cronjob to fetch emails from all active email configurations.
  * Allows a configuration to be inactivated to stop its emails synchronisation with Redmine.

+__Restrictions__:

+* The plugin requires a Ruby version equal or higher than 1.9.x.
+* The plugin requires a Rails version equal or higher than 3.x.x.
+* The plugin requires a Redmine version equal or higher than 2.1.0.

 __Remarks__:

 * The plugin is prepared and intended to run with any IMAP and POP3 email account, however some issues can accur due to security certificates.
 * When using SSL, please check that the machine has the proper certificates installed by running the following terminal commands: